mindspore-ai/docs/tutorials/experts/source_en/debug/function_debug.rst

 -  FAQ

    MindSpore provides FAQ for common error reporting issues, including data processing, compilation execution, distributed parallelism and other scenarios.
 Based on the problem scenarios derived from the error analysis, you can search for problems by using the error description information.

-   For example, in the network compilation error report scenario, when the error "Shape Join Failed" is reported.

    The search address is as follows: \ `FAQ <https://www.mindspore.cn/docs/en/r2.0/faq/installation.html>`__\ .